CultureHQ/charts/README.md

 There are three basic chart types, `HorizontalBarChart`, `PieChart`, and `VerticalBarChart`.
 Each accepts only one prop: `data`.
 It should be an object with the keys being the name of the data series and the values being the quantity.

+To get the styles, be sure to also import `@culturehq/charts/dist/style.css` into whatever stylesheet you're using.

 ## Testing locally

 You can run the tests by running `yarn test` and lint by running `yarn lint`.
 You can run the local server by running `yarn start` which will start the docs server on `http://localhost:8080`.